Barnard Library offers a range of services to advance the library's mission of supporting excellence and innovation in teaching and learning.

 Course-Specific Library Instruction

-Librarians design and teach library instruction sessions to teach students about the information resources needed for specific coursework and research.
-These sessions include:
+Librarians design and teach library instruction sessions to instruct students about the use of information resources needed for specific coursework and research.
+These sessions can include the following:

 - The use of the online catalog, CLIO